 The following steps can help you develop such healthy attitudes:

 Also, make sure you get regular, but not excessive, exercise.
 This can help you maintain a healthy weight.
-30-60 minutes of exercise 3-5 days a week is sufficient.
+Aim for a minimum of 30 minutes a day on most days of the week.

 Pratt BM, Woolfenden SR. Interventions for preventing eating disorders in children and adolescents.
 Cochrane Database Syst Rev. 2002;(2):CD002891.